 Support Students in Crisis

-Provide the support your teams need to help students stay on a safe and successful path.
+Provide the support your teams need to help students stay on a safe and successful path with suicide prevention training.

 While administrators’ and educators’ primary jobs are to teach and guide students, it’s just as important to address mental health struggles and help students form positive self-identities.
-Suicide and suicidal ideation are on the rise among K-12 students and according to the National Alliance on Mental Illness (NAMI), suicide is the second leading cause of death for people between the ages of 10 and 34.
-Because a large percentage of this age range is spent in school, educators share the responsibility of helping students in their greatest time of need.
+Suicide prevention training is a necessary component of these efforts and is needed now more than ever.
+Suicide and suicidal ideation are on the rise among K-12 students and according to the Centers for Disease Control & Prevention (CDC), suicide is the second leading cause of death for adolescents, ages 10-19 Because children in this age range spend so much of their time in school, educators share the responsibility of helping students in their greatest time of need.
 Unfortunately, many educational leadership programs don’t properly prepare teachers and administrators to help students cope with mental health issues.
 For this reason, many states have mandated or encouraged suicide prevention training for all school personnel.

 What Is the Jason Flatt Act?